sopra-fs23-group-09/SpyWithMyLittleEye_client/README.md

 The host can create
 a [Lobby](https://github.com/sopra-fs23-group-09/SpyWithMyLittleEye_client/blob/main/src/components/views/Lobby.js) with
 1-20 rounds with each round taking 1-4 minutes.
 Up to 10 users can join it.
-If there are more than 2 in it, the host can decide to start the game, and all users will be redirected to the WaitingRoom.
+If there are more than 2 in it, the host can decide to start the game, and all users will be redirected to the WaitingRoom. <br>
+Users are informed about people joining / dropping out of the lobby or the host starting the game by a message sent to a Websocket Channel.

 ### 📍 Set Location

 [SetLocation](https://github.com/sopra-fs23-group-09/SpyWithMyLittleEye_client/blob/main/src/components/views/SetLocation.js)